terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 }
 ```

-It hides the logout panel, shows the login panel and fires the event.
+It hides the log out panel, shows the log in panel and fires the event.

 # Send notifications from one view to another